istio/istio/architecture/ambient/ztunnel.md

 See the [XDS Evolution](https://docs.google.com/document/d/1V5wkeBHbLSLMzAMbwFlFZNHdZPyUEspG4lHbnB0UaCg/edit) document for more history and details.

+The `Workload` aims to represent everything about a workload (generally a `Pod` or `WorkloadEntry`).
+This includes things like it's IP address, identity, metadata (name, namespace, app, version, etc), and whether it has a waypoint proxy associated.

+The `Service` aims to represent everything about a service (generally a `Service` or `ServiceEntry`).
+This includes things like its IP Addresses and ports.

 ### Authorization Type

 A secondary configuration consumed by Ztunnel is the [`Authorization` resource](../../pkg/workloadapi/security/authorization.proto).